Longwater1234/WedemyServer/README.md

 ### Redis

-This app uses Redis to store user sessions.
-I prefer managing sessions server-side rather than using Stateless JWTs.
+This app uses Spring Session Redis to manage user sessions.
+I prefer storing sessions server-side rather than using Stateless JWTs.
 Did you know Redis.com offers FREE lifetime trial for 1 Redis cloud instance?
 Check it out: https://redis.com/try-free/.
 (**NOT SPONSORED**).
-Make sure you change the values inside `application.properties` to match your Redis local or cloud deployment.
+Or, you could simply use locally-installed Redis on your server.
+Just make sure you change the values inside `application.properties` to match your Redis local or cloud deployment.